ouchpixels/ouchpixels/README.md

-# Anna the Scavenger — @ouchpixels <br/>
+## Anna the Scavenger — @ouchpixels <br/>
-## 👋 Hi, I'm Anna, a Creative Developer <br/> with a focus on 3D experiences and interactivity on the Web.
+Hi, I'm Anna, a Creative Developer focused on 3D experiences and interactivity on the Web.
 I enjoy crafting things at the intersection of art and technology, telling stories with code.

 <!--- 🟣 I design and develop interactive 3D scenes (three.js / GLSL / WebGL)